data-mechanics/course-2016-fal-proj/ggelinas/README.md

 #Boston Crime Rates in Relation to Hospitals, Police Districts and Property

 ##Introduction
 In this project, using data from the city of Boston we seek to understand crime rates in relation to hospitals, police districts, and property.
 We wanted to determine:
 <ol>
     <li>If crime were more likely in areas of lower property values
-    <li>Are hospitals optimally located around crime areas
+    <li>If hospitals are optimally located around crime areas
 </ol>

+The data sets being used for analysis are acquired publicly from the city of Boston data portal.
+Furthermore, the techniques being used within this project are correlation coefficient and k-means clustering.
+With these techniques, we hope to yield desirable results.

+##Data Sets

+###Boston Police Stations
+This database contains information about the 12 police districts within the city of Boston.
+The data set contains the name of each police district with their respective district number.
+Furthermore, it provides addresses, geographical coordinate, and zip codes.

+###Boston Hospitals
+This data set contains information about hospitals within the city of Boston.
+It contains hospital names, geographical coordinates, addresses, and zip codes.

+###Boston Crime Reports
+This data set is from the city of Boston police department that contains incident reports from August 2015 to today's date.
+For every entry in this data set it contains an inident number, offense code, offense description, district, date, street address and geographical coordinates.
+The dat set that was collected for this analysis were from August 2015 until 18 November 2016.

+###Boston Property Assessments
+This data set contains tax assessment of property for the year of 2016.
+Each entry in this data set contains an address, zip code, owner, mailing address, average land value, average building value, average total value, gross tax and other descriptors for the property.